ccweerasinghe1994/BookSocialMedia/readme.md

 This architecture provides robust security using JWT for authentication.
 It filters each request, validates tokens, fetches user details, and secures user contexts.
 All dependencies in the `pom.xml` support these processes, especially JWT handling (`jjwt`) and security (`spring-boot-starter-security`).

-# 🌴User,Token and Role Entities
+# 📗User,Token and Role Entities

 Certainly!
 Let's delve deeply into the provided Java code snippets, which form the backbone of a Spring Boot application centered around user management, roles, and token handling.
 We'll explore each component, understand their interactions, and provide examples to illustrate their functionality.